Brake Fluid DOT Types

 Automotive brake fluid is formulated to meet standards developed by the Department of Transportation (DOT) and the Society of Automotive Engineers (SAE).
 The Department of Transportation assigns a number indicating the fluids rating DOT3, DOT4, DOT5.
 The higher the number, the higher the boiling point.

 Most of today's vehicles use DOT3 glycol (Polyalkylene Glycol Ether) brake fluid.
 DOT 2 is oil-based and not used in the automotive industry.
-Silicon based fluid's (DOT5) are usually found in special applications like show cars because it doesn't damage painted surfaces like it's glycol counterpart.
-Please note that DOT 5.1 is a different chemistry; it's a non-silicon based alternative that should not be mixed with DOT 5 brake fluid.
+Silicon-based fluids (DOT5) are usually found in special applications like show cars because they don't damage painted surfaces like their glycol counterparts.
+Please note that DOT 5.1 is a different chemistry; it's a non-silicon-based alternative that should not be mixed with DOT 5 brake fluid.

 Always use the recommended brake fluid, usually indicated on the reservoir's vent cover.
 All brake fluids must meet DOT standards for corrosion protection, lubrication, and boiling point.